Wing Commander (franchise): Wing Commander IV: The Price of Freedom

 The war with the Kilrathi is over, but not all is well within the Confederation.
 Skirmishes in the Border Worlds destroy ships regularly.
 Both Confed and the Union of Border Worlds assign blame to each other and the skirmishes threaten to lead to all-out war.
 Blair is soon recalled to active duty and sent to the Border Worlds to confirm Confed's determination.
-But he finds out that a conspiracy of war-mongers with members in the highest Confed circles are responsible for the attacks.
+But he finds out that a conspiracy of warmongers with members in the highest Confed circles are responsible for the attacks.
 Defecting to the Border Worlds, Blair must expose the conspiracy to help restore the peace in a galaxy still torn over the events of the Kilrathi-Terran War.

 The Price of Freedom retained the storytelling-style of its predecessor, using live-action cutscenes with an ensemble cast of actors.
 Many of the actors from Wing Commander III returned to reprise their roles.
 The story's final sequence was innovative in that dialogue choices made by the player affected the outcome of the hearing.
 However, only three endings were possible, and two of the outcomes depended on the earlier choices made by the player.

 Wing Commander IV was ported to the PlayStation and Mac OS.
 To owners of the original MS-DOS version, Origin made available a Windows 95 DirectX port, free of charge.

 Wing Commander: Prophecy

 Peace has finally come to the Confederation, or so it seems.
 Still remaining vigilant, they commission the new megacarrier TCS Midway, which is soon needed when Kilrathi worlds are attacked by an enemy whose coming was foretold in ancient Kilrathi prophecies.
-The insectoid enemy, codenamed the Nephilim, soon begin attacking Confed space and the Midway is called in to stop their advance.
+The insectoid enemy, codenamed the Nephilim, soon begins attacking Confed space and the Midway is called in to stop their advance.
 As young hotshot pilot Lance Casey, the player must fight their organic ships to help destroy the wormhole they used to enter Kilrathi space, thereby halting the invasion, at least for a while.

 As did Wing Commander IV, Prophecy incorporated live-action cutscenes with actors.
 Prophecy was ported to the Game Boy Advance.